Rayckey/ActuatorController_ROS/README.md

 #### /INNFOS/setTargetPosition (`ActuatorController_ROS::ActuatorCommand`)
 Set the target position for the designated actuator, will only have effects when the actuator is in the correct mode. <br>

 #### /INNFOS/setTargetVelocity (`ActuatorController_ROS::ActuatorCommand`)
 Set the target velocity for the designated actuator, will only have effects when the actuator is in the correct mode. <br>

 #### /INNFOS/setTargetCurrent (`ActuatorController_ROS::ActuatorCommand`)
 Set the target current for the designated actuator, will only have effects when the actuator is in the correct mode. <br>

+#### /INNFOS/actuator_targets (`sensor_msgs::JointState`)
+Receive bundled commands for positions, velocities and efforts, the preferred method for controlling a large number of actuators.
+The node will pull out the commands from the message based on the actuators nodes <br>

 ### Services